Discover Homestay in Wembley

 Wembley is in north west London, sitting in zone 4 of the London transport network.
 It is ten miles north to the city centre’s square mile but its excellent transport links (as a result of its facilities and attractions) means that it feels considerably closer and is often mistaken for being much more centrally located.
 The postcode areas for Wembley are HA0 and HA9.

-What’s the typical accommodation type in Wembley?
+What’s the typical Homestay accommodation in Wembley?

 The development of Wembley and other areas along the Metropolitan line in the 1930s means that you’ll find mainly detached, semi-detached and terraced houses from this period here.
 Gentrification and new-builds can be found close to the Wembley Stadium development and there’s lots of flats and modern apartments in that area.
 It’s not the easiest place to find your own place in, as those who buy tend to stay for a long time and flats outnumber houses 3-to-1 in the rental market.